-- Access the online application portal at the following link: https://txglo.smapply.us/. - On the portal home page, you will see descriptions for each of the current funding opportunities.
-Select the correct application portal by clicking the More button. - Once inside the specific funding opportunity, read about the program and then click the Apply button to begin your application. - You will immediately be promoted to create a title for your project.
-Enter a title and select the Create Application tab. - Next, you will be promoted to log in to a SurveyMonkey account.
-If you are creating a new account, you will receive an email from SurveyMonkey to confirm your email address. - Begin filling out your application.
-Start with the General Information section and work your way down. - There are several tabs in the top right corner of your application that might be helpful. - Pages Tab provides additional information on the Coastal Management Program's funding opportunities. - o Programs Tab allows you to select and begin a separate funding application, if
+- The online application portal can be accessed here: https://txglo.smapply.us/. - On the portal home page, potential project partners will see descriptions for each of the GLO's current funding opportunities and can select the desired application portal by clicking the More button. - Once inside the specific funding opportunity, potential project partners can read about the funding opportunity and click the Apply button to begin an application. - Potential project partners will immediately be prompted to create a project title and will then select the Create Application tab. - Potential project partners will then need to log in to a SurveyMonkey account.
+If creating a new account, SurveyMonkey will send an email to confirm the email address. - Potential project partners will start filling out the Coastal Resources Funding Application.
+Best practice is to start with the General Information section and work down. - Several tabs in the top right corner of the application are helpful. - o Programs Tab allows user to select and begin a separate funding application, if necessary, while saving any progress made on the current application. - o My Applications Tab allows user to view all active applications. - Potential project partners can create and submit multiple applications.
+If submitting multiple applications, select the carrot icon next to All Applications to sort by In Progress, Submitted, Awarded, or Declined.

-- necessary, while saving any progress made on the current application. - My Applications Tab allows you to view all active applications.
-You can create and submit multiple applications.
-If you have submitted multiple applications, select the carrot icon next to All Applications to sort by In Progress, Submitted, Awarded, or Declined. - The SurveyMonkey Apply system allows you to invite others to collaborate in the application process by selecting the Add Collaborator tab on the left side of the screen. - o Collaborators can be invited to view the application, or to view and edit the application. - o If you'd like to invite a collaborator, enter their email address, and enter an optional message. - o There is no limit to the number of collaborators you can have on your project. - Once you select Add Collaborator, an email will be sent inviting your collaborator to accept your invitation. - After the Collaborator has accepted your request and created an account, you (the Applicant) will receive a confirmation email that your collaboration request has been accepted. - Once an application is submitted, you will receive a confirmation email.
+- The SurveyMonkey Apply system allows users to invite others to collaborate in the application process by selecting the Add Collaborator tab on the left side of the screen. - o Collaborators can be invited to view the application, or to view and edit the application. - o There is no limit to the number of Collaborators on a project. - Once Add Collaborator is selected and the Collaborator's email address is entered, an email will be sent inviting the Collaborator to accept the invitation. - Upon Collaborator acceptance, the potential project partners will receive a confirmation email that the Collaborator has accepted the request. - Once an application is submitted, a confirmation email will be received.

-The deadline for application submission is 5 p.m. on Tuesday, June 1, 2023.
+The deadline for application submission is 5 p.m. on Thursday, May 1, 2025.